MQCOMP3120-2021/E-commerce-website-Project/README.md

 ### Cart

 Cart page allows customers to checkout the items that they have added or edit the quantity as desired.
 A delete option is available for customers who no longer show interest in a product added into cart.
+If customers wish to edit the quantity of item, an update item button is available for use, where it will update the item total according to the selected amount.
+Customers can also use the clear cart button to remove all items in the cart

+### Checkout

+Upon confirmation, customers will be redirected to the checkout page, where they are permitted to select their preferred delivery partners and payment methods.
+The screen also displays a random number next to delivery fee estimation to make the page look more realistic.

 ### Contact